zobayer098/hackathon2025/README.md

     **NOTE!** If you get authorization failed and/or permission related errors during the deployment, please refer to the Azure account requirements in the [Prerequisites](#prerequisites) section.
 If you were recently granted these permissions, it may take a few minutes for the authorization to apply.

 5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the app! 🎉

+    * From here, you can interact with the agent.
+Try chatting with the agent by asking for a joke, or you could try a more specific query to see the agent's citation capabilities.
+By default, this solution uploads two documents from the `src/files` folder.
+To see the agent use this information, try asking about Contoso's products.

-    You can view information about your deployment with:
+    * You can view information about your deployment with:
         ```shell
         azd show
         ```

+6. (Optional) Now that your app has deployed, you can view your resources in the Azure Portal and your deployments in Azure AI Foundry.
+    * In the [Azure Portal](https://portal.azure.com/), navigate to your environment's resource group.
+The name will be `rg-[your environment name]`.
+Here, you should see your container app, storage account, and all of the other [resources](#resources) that are created in the deployment.
+    * In the [Azure AI Foundry Portal](https://ai.azure.com/), select your project.
+If you navigate to the Assistants tab, you should be able to view your new assistant, named `agent-template-assistant`.
+If you navigate to the Models and Endpoints tab, you should see your AI Services connection with your model deployments.

-6. If you make further modification to the app code, you can deploy the updated version with:
+7. (Optional) If you make further modification to the app code, you can deploy the updated version with:

     ```shell
     azd deploy